Press Kit & Media Kit Guide (What To Include + 9 Examples)

 Importantly, Kickstarter has recognized that visitors to its press page will not all be journalists.
 More likely than not, this page gets a lot of traffic from Kickstarter's clients.

 You can see this evidenced by the way they put their people in the foreground.
-Where the other examples we've looked at prioritise coverage, contacts and assets, Kickstarter is keen to show you its human side, both in its team and in its clientele.
+Where the other examples we've looked at prioritize coverage, contacts, and assets, Kickstarter is keen to show you its human side, both in its team and in its clientele.
 Notice that big testimonial from one of its success stories?
 That's perfect social proof.

 Dropbox press kit example: Show don't tell